Walt Disney World’s Skyliner Gondola System Reopens Days After Accident That Left Guests Stranded For Hours

 Yesterday I got the lucky opportunity of previewing the Disney Skyliner!
 Here is a gallery of shots from inside and outside the gondolas.
 Feel free to drop any questions about the new transportation system in the comments. ???????? • • • • #disney #disneyland #disneygram #disneyworld #disneyparks #instadisney #waltdisneyworld #disneyside #wdw #disneylove #disneymagic #waltdisney #disneyphoto #disneylife #disneyfan #disneyaddict #hollywoodstudios #disneylandresort #disnerd #florida #orlando #disneyig #epcot #caribbean #bealpha #gondola #disneyskyliner #spaceshipearth

 As reported at the time by The Inquisitr, on the night of October 4, the system suffered a malfunction while guests were on board.
 Some passengers were stuck in the upper reaches of the tallest points of the system for several hours.
 One passenger, Chris Edenfield, said that he was riding one of the cars with access for disabled passengers, along with his disabled mother.
-Overcome by the stifling heat (the cabins are not climate-controlled, and there is of course no breeze when the vehicles are still), his mother vomited, and Edenfield was forced to open the vehicle’s on-board emergency kit to get water.
+Overcome by the stifling heat (the cabins are not climate-controlled, and there is, of course, no breeze when the vehicles are still), his mother vomited, and Edenfield was forced to open the vehicle’s on-board emergency kit to get water.

-After a few days of being completely shut off, the resort began testing the machines again, without passengers, for a couple of days.
-Now, the system has re-opened and guests are allowed to ride it again.
+After a few days having the system completely shut off, the resort began testing the machines again — without passengers — for a couple of days.
+Now, the system has reopened and guests are allowed to ride it again.

 “Following a complete review with the manufacturer, we’ve made adjustments to our processes and training, and we are improving how we communicate with guests during their flight with Disney Skyliner,” said Thomas Smith, editorial content director at Disney Parks.